June 11, 2020 – UPDATE

 To do this workout on a smart/Erg trainer, the first hard-start interval should be 1 minute @ MAP, before going into the 30/15s work:rest short duration for 12-15 work intervals.
 Power will then decline in regular steps every ~3-4 work intervals toward ~110% FTP by the end of each set.

 The second and third sets can have shorter hard-start intervals, as HR will more easily rise toward your target due to accumulated fatigue, and spending too long at MAP will over-fatigue you for the remaining work intervals.
-I found average power for the later sets will inevitably be lower than the first set, but this is fine as long as HR remains on-target.
+I found average power for the later sets will inevitably be lower than the first set, but this is fine as long as RPE remains high.

-If possible, have your hand near the trigger to adjust the power up or down as necessary in your workout app of choice, to maintain HR on-target.
+If possible, have your hand near the trigger to adjust the power up or down as necessary in your workout app of choice, to avoid a death spiral.

 I haven’t actually tried this workout out on the road, so if anyone does.. tell me how it goes!
 And if you changed anything to make it easier/more realistic to complete.